idaholab/MontePy/doc/source/developing.rst

   It can contain: a data keyword, a number, a particle designator (:class:`~mcnpy.input_parser.syntax_node.ParticleNode`), and a modifier character (e.g., ``*`` in ``*TR5``).
 * :class:`~mcnpy.input_parser.syntax_node.IsotopesNode` is a node that represents an MCNP style isotope identifier (e.g., ``1001.80c``).

+Many of these nodes (which aren't leaves) behave like dicts and lists, and can be accessed with indices.
+For more detail in how to work with them read the next section on MCNP_Objects: :ref:`mcnp-object-docs`.

 Inheritance
 -----------

 There are many abstract or simply parent classes that are designed to be subclassed extensively.

+.. _mcnp-object-docs:

 Input: :class:`~mcnpy.mcnp_object.MCNP_Object`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^